Berigan History, Family Crest & Coats of Arms

 - Rowland Bernard "Bunny" Berigan (1909-1942), American jazz trumpeter who rose to fame during the Swing Era

-- Beth Berigan, American Democrat politician, Alternate Delegate to Democratic National Convention from Texas, 2004
+- Beth Berigan, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Texas, 2004

 Related Stories +